Mathematics

 Highlights

-Two consortium projects involving researchers from Radboud University have received funding from NWO.
+Two research projects from Radboud University have received funding in the latest round of the Open Competition ENW-M.

 Events